neoncortex/bashed/README.md

 ````

 ## Changing the text color:
 You can edit the variable edcolor, to change the text color.
 It does ANSI escape codes, so you can set edcolor to 31 to have red, 32 for green, and so on.
+0 will disable it.

 ## Editing text in the $EDITOR:
 You can edit a region of the text usin $EDITOR.
 For example, to edit the current line: